 So yes, I take my rather wonderful husband for granted by relying on him completely to have my back and never leave us, by trusting him implicitly to continue living this crazy sleep-deprived life with me – because I couldn’t function otherwise.
-But I also appreciate him and try not to lose sight of how fortunate I am to have somebody who loves and accepts me the way he does and always has.
+But I also appreciate him and try not to lose sight of how fortunate I am to have somebody who supports me, loves and accepts me the way he does and always has.

 Happy anniversary my love – ten years since we met and six years since we married (we wed on the anniversary of the date we met).